-– Ian Thorpe
+—Ian Thorpe

 Hamilton, Bermuda, October 8, 1922.
-The world’s been turned on its head.
-From now on.
-The women are coming.
-The era of men is over.
+The world was turned on its head.
+The era of men was over.
+From then on, the women were coming.
 One female swimmer had transformed the perception of women in sports.
-It wasn’t until 1912 that women were allowed to compete in the Olympic swimming pools.
+Women hadn’t been allowed to compete in the Olympic swimming pools until 1912.
 In fact, only a few women had been given the opportunity to swim at all.
-Now, however, Sybil Bauer and her phenomenal swimming had succeeded in making the cocky men seem like deflated oranges.
+Now, Sybil Bauer and her phenomenal swimming had succeeded in making the cocky men seem like deflated oranges.

-When the New York Times reported on the swimming competition on the Caribbean island of Hamilton on October 9, 1922, it mentioned no less than two world records.
-Gertrud Ederle had broken the 150 meters freestyle world record.
-And an 18-year-old woman named Sybil Bauer, competing for the Illinois Aquatic Club from Chicago, had broken the 440 yards backstroke world record.
-For those more accustomed to the metric system, it should be pointed out that 440 yards is more or less exactly 400 meters.
+When the New York Times reported on the swimming competition on the Caribbean island of Hamilton on October 9, 1922, it mentioned no less than two world records set by women.
+Gertrude Ederle had broken the 150m freestyle world record.
+And an 18-year-old woman named Sybil Bauer, competing for the Illinois Aquatic Club of Chicago, had broken the 440-yard backstroke world record.
+For those more accustomed to the metric system, a distance of 440 yards is almost exactly 400 meters.
 Her time of 6:24 didn’t mean squat for the businessmen and bankers reading the newspaper.
-What did cause them to swallow their newly cut cigars, on the other hand, was the fact that Bauer not only broke the world record for women, but for men as well!
+They swallowed their newly cut cigars when they read that Bauer had not only broken the world record for women, but for men as well!

-Her teammate Harold Krueger had managed 6:28, so Bauer’s time represented more than just a little bit of trimming, as she ensured that his record ended up on the trash heap of history.
+Her teammate Harold Krueger had managed 6:28, so Bauer’s time represented more than just a little bit of trimming—she ensured that his record ended up on the trash heap of history.

 Bauer had appeared in the press even before her record.
-She and her fellow club member, the great Johnny Weissmuller, had served as a main attraction and drawn in spectators to competitions throughout North America.
-However, the record came to generate a new type of articles and served as the starting point of what was to become a drawn-out topic of discussion.
-Were women going to catch up with men in terms of athletic performance?
-Or would they even surpass them?
+She and her fellow club member, the great Johnny Weissmuller, had served as a main attraction to draw in spectators at competitions throughout North America.
+However, the record generated new types of articles and was starting the point of what was to become a drawn-out topic of discussion.
+Were women going to catch up with men in terms of athletic performance, or even surpass them?

-Bauer’s record challenged a truth never challenged before.
-Men were faster than women on short and long running distances.
-Men in tights with big moustaches lifted iron bars over their heads, whereas women were barely allowed to carry their own bags.
+Bauer’s record questioned a truth never challenged before.
+Men were faster than women in short and long running distances.
+Men in tights with big mustaches lifted iron bars over their heads whereas women were barely allowed to carry their own bags.
 Men jumped longer and higher.
-Men threw heavier things longer.
-While men competed in throwing robust things like the discus, the javelin and the sixteen pound iron ball, the fragile women had to make do with the sling ball, which was specifically designed for their delicate and sedentary bodies.
+Men threw heavier things farther.
+While men competed in throwing robust things like the discus, the javelin and the 16-pound iron ball, fragile women had to make do with the sling ball, which was specifically designed for their delicate and sedentary bodies.
 And they weren’t even allowed to compete.
 Baron de Coubertin, who founded the modern Olympic Games, found female athletes an aesthetic abomination and preferred that women not participate in sports at all.

-The newspapers now came to compare the advances of women in other sports than swimming: Even though British golfer Abe Mitchell had hit a gutta-percha ball 341 yards, Glenna Collett, who was only eighteen years old, was closing in fast with her 313 yards.
+The newspapers now started to compare the advances of women in sports other than swimming.
+Even though British golfer Abe Mitchell had hit a gutta-percha ball 341 yards, Glenna Collett Vare, who was only 18 years old, was closing in fast with her 313 yards.
 Sure, the Sheffield women’s team in field hockey had lost against Philadelphia Field Hockey, but only with a single goal.
-Early feminist writers now started advancing theories that women would even overshadow men in certain sports.
+Early feminist writers started advancing theories that women would even overshadow men in certain sports.